dreal/biology/BioPSy/README.md

 Download
 ---------

 The latest version of BioPSy including all required binaries can be downloaded from the [releases page](https://github.com/dreal/biology/releases).
 BioPSy is a Java application and requires [Java JRE 6 or higher](https://www.java.com) to run.
-It also needs g++-4.9.2 to be installed (we are currently working towards waiving this requirement - apologies for the inconvenience).

 [BioPSy v1.2](https://github.com/dreal/biology/releases/tag/v1.2) is the stable release, it introduces several features and fixes many bugs.